MiaDeCataldo/makeFlameReport/README.md

 ## Set-up
 1. Running this program requires Python.
 Check that Python is installed on your computer.
    - From Terminal (Mac) or Command Prompt (Windows) enter ```python --version```.
 If python is not installed download from https://www.python.org/downloads/
-3. Download the source code.
+2. Download the source code.
 Save to a convenient location for you.
+3. Install dependancies via command prompt:
+   - install pandas using ```pip install pd```

 If program was sent to you as an executable, you will not need to download the **.py** file.
 Follow the "Using the program" steps below.
 Make sure the ***makeFlameReport.exe*** and the ***_internal*** file stay saved together.